yukichigai/yyc2swp/README.md

 # Credits
 This script is modified from CCASDI by McPoodle.
 Almost all of the caption parsing and SCC <-> CCD conversion logic is their work.

+Thanks to Emulgator on Doom9 for their analysis of the output from the [Zilog z86229 Closed Caption Decoder chip](https://www.zilog.com/docs/tv/z86229.pdf), which was used as the basis for the caption positioning and overscan compensation logic.

 # Changelog

 0.6 Improve WebVTT output, add more formatting support to TTML.
 Add warning for WebVTT and TTML when multiple formatting changes are present in a subtitle due to possible inaccuracies in conversion.
 WebVTT output is technically accurate for web, but less so for VLC/MPC.